navarro165/Bills-Grouper/README.md

     ```
 7. The script will write the expenses data to a CSV file in the same directory as the input file.

-## File structure

-- `expense_tracker.py`: The main script that reads in expenses data and writes it to a CSV file.

-## Dependencies

-- `csv`: The built-in Python library for reading and writing CSV files.

 ## License